 A poetic minimalist whose deadpan films capture the strange, quiet beauty of drifters and outsiders on the margins of society.

-Jim Jarmusch emerged from the New York underground as the quintessential American independent filmmaker, armed with a stark visual style and a wry, observational wit.
-After dropping out of Columbia University's literature program, he moved to Paris, an experience that cemented his love for European art cinema.
-Returning to New York, he attended NYU film school and, with his 1984 breakout 'Stranger Than Paradise,' announced a new kind of filmmaking: black-and-white, deliberately paced, and populated with laconic characters existing in a world of their own.
-His work, from the samurai-cowboy fusion of 'Ghost Dog: The Way of the Samurai' to the vampire romance 'Only Lovers Left Alive,' consistently defies genre, blending cultural references with a deep humanism for those who don't fit in.
+Jim Jarmusch directed 'Stranger Than Paradise' in 1984, a black-and-white film that announced a new kind of American independent cinema.
+He dropped out of Columbia University's literature program and moved to Paris, an experience that deepened his love for European art cinema.
+Returning to New York, he attended NYU film school.
+His work consistently defies genre, from the samurai-cowboy fusion of 'Ghost Dog: The Way of the Samurai' to the vampire romance 'Only Lovers Left Alive.'
+His films blend cultural references with a deep humanism for those who don't fit in.
 He is also a musician, contributing to the sonic landscapes of his films and collaborating with artists like Neil Young and Iggy Pop.

 1946–1964